It’s time to build these moves into your routine, if you haven’t done so.

-Works chest, triceps, shoulders, upper back and core
+Works chest, triceps, shoulders, upper back and abs

-Why do it The push-up is often overlooked.
-When done properly, it doesn’t just target the chest and triceps, but also the shoulders and upper back.
-Another benefit: It activates the core and improves torso stability, reducing your risk of lower back injuries.
+Why do it When done properly, the push-up targets the chest, triceps, shoulders and upper back.
+It activates the core and improves torso stability too, reducing your risk of lower back injuries.

 How often Twice or thrice a week, with at least one rest day in betweenGet into plank position with arms under shoulders and slightly wider than shoulder-width apart.
 Body should be aligned from shoulders to ankles.
 Shift weight to balls of feet [A].
 Inhale and lower body until it almost touches mat.
 Keep pelvis neutral, elbows close to body, and head in line with back [B].
 Exhale, straighten arms and return to [A].

 Do as many reps as you can in proper form.
 Increase the number as you get stronger.

 Why do it This move isolates and strengthens the glutes and hamstrings so it’s particularly useful for runners.
 Done correctly, it engages both the abs and back to improve posture.
 As a weight-bearing exercise, it also helps to build bone density, which is important to fight osteoporosis.

 Sit on mat with legs extended before you.
 Place palms on floor slightly behind and outside hips, fingers spread wide.
 Pressing into palms, lift hips and torso towards ceiling, until body is aligned from head to heels.
 Look up slightly and point toes.
 Keep arms and legs straight [shown].

 Hold for 30 seconds and repeat three times, resting up to 60 seconds in between.
 If hips drop, lower yourself onto mat and start again.